arminasgaizutis/blog-back/README.md

 # Built With

-MongoDB - Database
+MongoDB - Database,
-Express - NodeJS Framework
+Express - NodeJS Framework,
-React - Frontend
+React - Frontend,
-NodeJS - Backend
+NodeJS - Backend,

 # To run application you need to: